-Fantastic results every time for longer lasting clean.
+Fantastic results every time for a longer lasting clean.

 Professional Rug Cleaning in the Yorkshire Dales and surrounding areas.

-You will be amazed how we can bring tired mucky rugs back to life using our specialist equipment and industry knowledge that we have been accumulating since 1990, it all starts with the 12 point process to ensure your rug is given the most through clean.
+You will be amazed how I can bring your tired mucky rugs back to life using our specialist equipment and industry knowledge that I have been accumulating since 1990, it all starts with the 12 point process to ensure your rugs are given the most through clean.